nagendrakathi/cv/Readme.md

 # CV Repository

 Welcome!
-This repository helps you create your own CV by filling in your details.
+This repository helps you create your own CV by filling in your details in data folder.

 ## Steps to Get Started